Political system

 The Constitution provides that judicial power is exercised by the courts and tribunals.
 They are independent in the exercise of their functions.
 There are two branches of jurisdiction in Luxembourg:

-• a judicial branch dealing with civil disputes, disputes of a penal nature and disputes regarding political rights;
+• judicial branch dealing with civil disputes, disputes of a penal nature and disputes regarding political rights;

 • an administrative branch which rules on disputes with the authorities.